chareice/cinder/README.md

 Usage
 -----
-1. First user must configured connection to Database use PDO Style
+1. At first, User must configure the connection to Database using PDO Style:

   ```php
   <?php